bicarbon8/automated-functional-testing/README.md

 - when you are happy with your changes, submit a Pull Request back to the _main_ branch at https://github.com/bicarbon8/automated-functional-testing

 > NOTE: all changes require unit tests and these tests are expected to pass when run via `yarn test`

+> NOTE: check for any circular dependencies using `yarn run dpdm -T --warning false **/index.ts`